lyrisias/PHP-GD-Imagestyle/README.md

 ###WHAT IS IMAGESTYLE?

 Imagestyle is a function which works as an implement for the PHP/GD library.
-*You can edit your images with a single line.*
+*You can edit your images in a single line.*

 e.g. #1 - *Resize a big image from 1000x1000 pixels to 200x200*
 ```php